igilnoy/duda-dev-chrome-extension/README.md

 - In your browser go to chrome://extensions/
 - click on the "Load unpacked" button
 - select the extension folder
-- browser to Duda website
+- browse to Duda website